remorses/vitro/README.md

 ## Things to do

 -   [x] rename stories to experiments (or studies or cases)
+-   [ ] add a build command that runs the files generation and next build, add this command to the vitro app build script to make vercel work out of the box
 -   [ ] if a file name is index get the containing folder name, also you can pass a function getName that given a file path gets the title out
 -   [ ] add a deploy with vercel button,
 -   [ ] make the index page with an how it works and what vitro does, inciting to subscribe to the managed platform for additional features